ESG – Environmental, Social & Governance

 These focus on how companies impact people and society.
 This includes working conditions, diversity, human rights and community engagement.

-Example: Promoting gender equality in the workplace or supporting the local community through charitable projects. - Corporate governance aspects (Governance):
+Example: To promote gender equality in the workplace or support the local community through charitable projects.

 These are about how companies are governed and managed.
 This includes transparency, ethics and responsibility towards shareholders.